 The goal of this work was to enhance the process of learning a latent state representation from different data modalities, as described by [19] in their two-steps approach of training a FPV drone to autonomously navigate a set of racing gates.
 Using a latent state representation to train navigation policy reduces the impact caused by sim-real transfer.
 The feature encoder is the key module responsible for generating the latent state representation, and thus this work focused on improving the performance of this module.
-Said enhancements were implemented by re-designing the feature encoder with state-of-the arts computer vision algorithms ResNet [36 – He 2015] and DenseNet [37 – Huang 2016].
+Said enhancements were implemented by re-designing the feature encoder with state-of-the arts computer vision algorithms ResNet [36] and DenseNet [37].

 B. Microsoft Aerial Informatics & Robotics Simulation